thomwiggers/kemtls-experiment/README.md

    and run ``cargo run --example tlsserver -- --help`` or ``cargo run --example tlsclient -- --help``.
 * The measurement setup is handled in the `measuring/` folder.
 See the `./run_experiment.sh` script.
 * Processing of results is done by the `./scripts/process.py` folder.
 It expects a `data` folder as produced by `./scripts/experiment.py`.
+* Downloading archived results can be done through the scripts in ``measuring/archived-results/``